-The first thing you notice when visiting Gettysburg National Military Park is how many monuments there are.
+The first thing you notice when visiting Gettysburg National Military Park is the large number of monuments covering the landscape.
 That's what it's all about - a tribute to the soldiers who gave their lives in this epic civil war battle.
-Gettysburg without the monuments is just a huge expanse of fairly level fields, surrounded by rolling hills and mountains visible in the distance.
+Gettysburg without the monuments is just a huge expanse of mostly level fields, surrounded by rolling hills and the appalachain mountains in the distance.

 Gettysburg is best experienced by taking the auto tour.
 You can purchase an audio tape at the Visitor's Center with narration of key points of interest.
 The two most impressive monuments are the General Meade Statue near the Visitor's Center and the large Pennsylvania Monument, which is a very short drive to the south.
 One scenic, noteworthy area is the Devil's Den.
 There are many large boulders, and children like to scramble on the rocks here.
 Just to the east of Devil's Den is a castle-like monument at Little Round Top dedicated to the 44th New York Infantry.
 From this monument is a great overlook of the area.